 Given this growing complexity and the need for major technology investment, OEMs are increasingly reliant on a strategic and limited network of major technology suppliers with whom they can form close partnerships.
 As barriers to entry fall with the rise of electric vehicles, new entrants are appearing, creating new opportunities and new business models.
 The vast majority of these companies have Chinese investment.
-Supported by the government, the Chinese market is leading the way in electric vehicles.
+Supported by the government, the Chinese market is leading the way in electric vehicles and is also investing heavily in autonomous driving.